Fydar/Expresser/.github/ISSUE_TEMPLATE/feature-request.md

 <!--
 # Additional context

 Add any other context or screenshots about the feature request here.
-E.g. Screenshots, mockups, diagrams.
+E.g. screenshots, mockups, diagrams.
 -->